hibernating-rhinos/RavenFS/Docs/markdown/synchronization/synchronization-types/content-update.markdown

 ###Overview

 Remote Differential Compression takes care of detection what parts of the file are different and which ones are the same.
-There is created a list called *need list* whose items describe how to construct the final file on the desination server.
+There is a list created called *need list* whose items describe how to construct the final file on the destination server.
-Each item consists of accurate byte range and information which version of the file ('source' or 'seed') it concerns.
+Each item consists of an accurate byte range and information which version of the file ('source' or 'seed') it concerns.
 Based on the need list the source server pushes all file parts marked as 'source' to the destination.
 There transferred data and existing file data (marked as 'seed' on the list) are combined in the order they appear on the need list to create the synchronized file.

 RDC is able to calculate the mentioned byte ranges very precisely what allows to reduce the amount of sent data, especially when a small changes of file content were made or just some new data was appended.

 ###Signatures

 RDC breaks a file into chunks.
-Each chunk has an assigned hash value that together with the chunk size create *a signature*.
-A collection of file signatures has the full information about file content.
+Each chunk has an assigned hash value that together with the chunk size create a *signature*.
+A collection of file signatures has full information about file content.
-The source server retrieve the information about the file on the destination by downloading *a signature file* that contains all destination file signatures.
-By using own signature file and downloaded from destination the source is able to generate need list.
+The source server retrieves the information about the file on the destination by downloading a *signature file* that contains all destination file signatures.
+By using own signature file and the one downloaded from destination, the source is able to generate need list.

 {INFO For a really large file a signature file may be quite big too.
 Therefore it is not downloaded as a whole.
 RavenFS internally also synchronizes the signatures to speed up the entire operation and reduce exchanged data. /}